Antarctic Act 2013

 Environmental Emergencies

-The bill introduces a duty for UK-connected organizations to take reasonable, prompt, and effective action to respond to environmental emergencies in Antarctica.
-Failure to do so results in criminal liability (up to two years imprisonment or a fine).
-Civil liability is established, where costs of response action by other Parties to Annex VI (or the UK) can be recovered from the responsible UK-connected organization.
-An Antarctic Environmental Liability Fund will be used for emergencies where no other Party to Annex VI acts.
-There are time limits for bringing legal proceedings.
+The bill outlines a duty for UK-connected individuals or organizations to take prompt and effective action to address environmental emergencies in Antarctica.
+Failure to do so results in criminal penalties (up to two years imprisonment or a fine).
+Financial liability is established for the costs of cleanup, with the possibility of recovering those costs from responsible parties.

 Amendments to the Antarctic Act 1994